vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

  * One VLAN, if you use VLAN for network isolation.
  * One IP address for each container that you run with the `docker run --net=host` option.
 * In vCenter Server environment, before you deploy a virtual container host, you must create a bridge network for use by container VMs.
  - Create a distributed virtual switch with a distributed port group for each virtual container host, for use as the bridge network.
 You can create multiple port groups on the same distributed virtual switch, but each virtual container host requires its own port group.
-For information about how to create a distributed port group, see [Create a vSphere Distributed Switch](https://pubs.vmware.com/vsphere-60/topic/com.vmware.vsphere.networking.doc/GUID-D21B3241-0AC9-437C-80B1-0C8043CC1D7D.html) in the vSphere 6.0 documentation.
+For information about how to create a distributed virtual switch and a distributed port group, see [Create a vSphere Distributed Switch](https://pubs.vmware.com/vsphere-60/topic/com.vmware.vsphere.networking.doc/GUID-D21B3241-0AC9-437C-80B1-0C8043CC1D7D.html) in the vSphere 6.0 documentation.
  - Add the target ESXi host or hosts to the distributed virtual switch.
 For information about how to add hosts to a distributed virtual switch, see [Add Hosts to a vSphere Distributed Switch](https://pubs.vmware.com/vsphere-60/topic/com.vmware.vsphere.networking.doc/GUID-E90C1B0D-82CB-4A3D-BE1B-0FDCD6575725.html) in the vSphere 6.0 documentation.
  - Assign a VLAN ID to the port group, to ensure that the bridge network is isolated.
 For information about how to assign a VLAN ID to a port group, see [VMware KB 1003825](https://kb.vmware.com/kb/1003825).